pytorch/torchtune/rfc_data.md

 raw text corpus.
 The awesome part is that you can combine multiple datasets all from the config (I think) and specify their template.

-## TuneDataset
+## InstructDataset
-The general flow of loading a dataset from data file to tokenized prompt and label consists of:
+The general flow of loading a dataset from data file to tokenized prompt and label for instruction datasets consists of:
 - (optional) Packing the dataset offline and caching it / saving it for use in current and future runs
 - Get a single sample
 - Apply user transform to any of the columns - this could also be converting from one template to another, as is the case for SlimOrca: sharegpt -> llama2 chat
 - Format into provided template using PromptTemplate’s methods
 - Tokenize with provided tokenizer
 - Collate tokenized output - padding, modify masks for packing, etc Since each step uses a user-provided component, every step is fully customizable using standard components in the library or custom components from the user, provided that it follows a particular interface.

+The core piece for InstructDatasets is the PromptTemplate, which would dictate how the prompts are formed and define the fine-tuning task.
 ```
 from torch.utils.data import Dataset

-class TuneDataset(Dataset):
+class InstructDataset(Dataset):
     def __init__(
         self,
+        tokenizer: Tokenizer
         source: str,
-        column_map: Optional[Dict[str, str]],
-        transform: Optional[Callable],
         template: Union[PromptTemplate, str],
-        tokenizer: Tokenizer,
-        collator: Callable,
-        packing: bool = False,
+        transform: Optional[Callable] = None,
+        column_map: Optional[Dict[str, str]] = None,  # by default, assume column names == what template expects
     ) -> None:
         # Set all attributes
         ...
-        self._data = get_data(source)
-        if packing:
-            self._data = sample_packing(self._data)
+        self._data = load_dataset(source)

     def __getitem__(self, index: int) -> Tuple[List[int], List[int]]:
         # Get a row